 • Tdap – At this age, this immunization is what’s commonly referred to as a “booster shot” because it boosts your child’s tetanus, diphtheria and pertussis immunity.
 While related to the DTaP vaccine kids receive during childhood, this vaccine is formulated for adolescents and adults.
 After this shot, the recommended dosing schedule for Tdap boosters is every 10 years.

-• HPV – While in some cases doctors may recommend the human papillomavirus vaccine as early as age 9, this vaccine is routinely recommended to begin between 11 and 12 years old.
+• HPV – While in some cases doctors may recommend the human papillomavirus vaccine as early as age 9, this vaccine is routinely recommended to begin between 11-12 years old.
 If the initial vaccination is completed before age 14, just two doses are needed.
 The second dose should be completed 6 to 12 months after the first dose.
 (If the initial vaccination is completed at age 15 or older, three doses are needed at specific intervals.)

 Recommended immunizations for teens ages 16 to 18 years old